Asylum seekers worry new US policy will mean more waiting

 Juan Portillo, 38, who arrived in Tijuana two months ago from Venezuela with his wife and 7-year-old daughter, said he was fleeing political oppression after protesting President Nicolas Maduro's government.

-"We do not feel safe" in Tijuana, Gomez said, shortly before Mexican authorities whisked him, his family and seven others away in a van to be turned over to U.S. authorities.
+"We do not feel safe" in Tijuana, Portillo said, shortly before Mexican authorities whisked him, his family and seven others away in a van to be turned over to U.S. authorities.

 Advocacy groups condemned the idea.
 The Southern Poverty Law Center warned it would create more chaos at the border.
 Astrid Dominguez, director of the ACLU's Border Rights Center, said in a statement that it endangers lives.
 A legal challenge is expected.